Cyphred/iot-power-meter/README.md

 # Smart Electric Meter

-An IoT-enabled Electric Meter that enables realtime power consumption monitoring, billing and unplanned outage detection.
+A system that utilizes an IoT-enabled Electric Meter for monitoring real-time power consumption, billing computation and unplanned outage detection.